inversegravity/getdata-007-project/README.md

 This file (yes, the very file you reading now) describing how all files and scripts work and how they are connected.

 ### CodeBook.md (markdown file)
 Describes the variables, the data, and transformations performed to clean up the data.

 ### UCI HAR Dataset (folder)
-Folder and contents simply extracted from the .zip file provided by the instructor into the working directory.
+Folder containing source data:  Folder and contents were simply extracted from the .zip file provided by the instructor into the working directory.
 NOTE: Absolutely no changes have been made to the files beyond extracting them.
+"UCI HAR Dataset" folder must be in your working directory for the run_analysis.R script to find it.

 ### run_analysis.R (R language script)
 R language scipt containing code for processing the raw data.

-run_analysis.R does the following:
+**run_analysis.R** does the following:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.